 DHT blockers can postpone balding by reducing DHT levels in the body.
 Consuming DHT blocking foods that are high in zinc slows down DHT production in the body.
 Zinc contains a compound called phytosterol that blocks excess DHT production in the body.
 DHT blocking exercises are alsp effective ways to stop excess DHT levels in your body.

-Stage 4: Massive hair loss at the back of the head
+Male Pattern Balding Stage 4: Massive hair loss at the back of the head

 In this stage of male pattern baldness, the Norwood scale indicates that you are sure to lose a lot of hair.
 Bald spots are increasingly evident.
-The hair on your crown begins to thin out and large patches of hair are lost at the back of the head.
+The hair on your crown begins to thin out, and large patches of hair are lost at the back of the head.

-Since you have already lost a large portion of your hair, a visible and impactful solution may be difficult.
-Opting to use finasteride, a chemical DHT, that usually comes in the form of a tablet could be your go-to.
+Since you have already lost a large portion of your hair, a visible and impactful solution may be complicated.
+Opting to use finasteride, a chemical DHT that usually comes in the form of a tablet, could be your go-to.

-Stage 5: Horseshoe or U-shaped hairline at the crown of your scalp
+Male Pattern Balding Stage 5: Horseshoe or U-shaped hairline at the crown of your scalp

 This stage denotes the presence of a classic horseshoe-shaped or a U-shaped hairline.
 If you are at this stage, your hairline has receded significantly.
 Hair loss in this stage of male pattern baldness becomes more difficult to treat.

-By stage 5 of the Norwood Hamilton Scale, the hair loss and balding are so severe that it is almost difficult to see quick visible effects.
+By stage 5 of the Norwood Hamilton Scale, the hair loss and balding are so severe that it is almost difficult to see quick, visible effects.